jpedro/jpedro.github.io/bash-dispatch.md

 ```

 As you add more functionality, the case list becomes longer to maintain
 and it gets hard to add nested commands.
-Worse, some nested commands
+Some nested commands might accept
-accept values (not just `--flag`s).
+values that can also be `--flag`s.
 So for a command like:

-    please list repo
+    please list --repos

 one would need to check not only `$1` but `$2`.
 Or use a 2nd case inside the
 `cmd.list` function.